Allestree Rewilding

 Children's language development - using the outdoors to support development of language so children can achieve their potential

-by J, about 2 years ago
+by J, almost 3 years ago

 Listening to Graham Spencer talk so passionately about the way nature can support the people's mental health and how the re-wilding of Allestree Park can achieve this, got me thinking about something I have worked on for many years ( in another area) - that is - supporting young children to develop adequate speech and language skills.
 Such skills are known to have an impact on how well a child does at school, how well they make friends and the extent to which they can make a positive contribution to their community.